⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Pratt & Whitney (Raytheon Technologies)

-A French international high-technology group, active in aerospace propulsion and equipment, and defense and security.
-It is GE's 50/50 partner in CFM International.
+A French international high-technology group, active in the aerospace propulsion and equipment, space and defense markets.
+Co-owns CFM International with GE.

 Market Share - Global Commercial Aircraft Engine Market